pitr-ch/md-ruby-eval/README.md

     a                 # => 3
     ```

-A parseable piece of code ended with '#' will be evaluated but it's result is not
+A parseable piece of code ended with '#' will be evaluated but its result is not
 added to the output as a comment, which is useful for method and class definitions.

 ## Example usage of `--auto`